ROKO Isoliertechnik e.K.

 Practical note

-Most issues are not caused by the product itself, but by boundary conditions: wrong opening size, missing clearances, unclear insulation or mixed penetrations without verified evidence.
+Many problems do not arise from the material but from boundary conditions: wrong opening size, missing clearances, unclear insulation or “mixed” penetrations without suitable evidence.
+In Aachen we avoid this through proper system assignment before installation.

 1. 01